Bible translations into Athabaskan languages: Tanana, Upper

 Upper Tanana language is part of the Athabaskan language family.
 Mark's gospel (T'oodiht'aiy Aandeegn' Suu'mark Utneetł'adn Haa') was published in the Upper Tanana language by the American Bible Society in 1966.
 It was translated by Paul Milanowski and Donald Joe (Both of Wycliffe Bible Translators).
 1 Timothy, translated by Paul and Trudy Milanowski was published in 1970 by Wycliffe Bible Translators.
 Paul Milanowski and Alfred John then translated I and II Thessalonians, I and II Timothy, Titus, and Philemon, which was published together under the title T'oodiht'aiy Aandeegn in 1972.

 Chilcotin

 Mark and Genesis has been translated into Chilcotin.

-South Athabaskan group
+Apachean group

 Jicarilla Apache

 Wycliffe Bible Translators published a book of hymns and Bible verses in 1965.

 Western Apache

 Missionary Crusader, Lubbock, Texas published an Apache language translation' of John, James, and 1 John in 1958.

-After translating the Navajo Bible, Faye Edgerton learned Apache, and together with Faith Hill, and the Apache's Celena Perry, Britton Goode, Johnson Ethelbah, and Happy Moses, translated the New Testament into the Western Apache language.
+After translating the Navajo New Testament (1956), Faye Edgerton learned Apache, and together with Faith Hill, and the Apache's Celena Perry, Britton Goode, Johnson Ethelbah, and Happy Moses, translated the New Testament into the Western Apache language.
 The Apache New Testament was completed, and presented to President Johnson in 1966.